ansys/pydpf-core/docs/source/getting_started/compatibility.rst

 	pip install --upgrade --force-reinstall ansys-dpf-core

-To get a specific version of ansys-dpf-core (e.g. 0.7.0), use:
+To get a specific version of the ``ansys-dpf-core`` package, such as 0.7.0, use this code:

 .. code::